 A team of an awesome threesome – Billy, Dan, and Ann are on an adventurous journey.
 No matter how tough it gets, they are determined to roam the hills of Ozarks at night.
 They become famous as a great hunting team as the story of their achievements spreads across the region.
 The old Dan’s brawn, the little Ann’s intelligence, and Billy’s determination put together, always lead them to victory and glory.

 A heartwarming story that depicts friendship and teamwork will surely capture the young hearts.
 It is an excellent pick for 10-year-old children.

 Three children named Jerry, Jimmy, and Cathy happen to visit a mysterious castle.
 They stumble upon a magic ring, a beautiful princess who is now invisible, and many more adventures in the castle.
 Soon they realize that the princess is not a real princess, but is the niece of the housekeeper.
 That is because of the magic ring, a treasure they find in the castle, which turns an ordinary story to magical fantasy.

-It is a great book and can have the kids hooked to it until the last page.
+It is a great timeless classic that can keep the kids hooked until the last page.

 16. Follow My Leader

 Author: James B. Garfield